spencertipping/infuse-js/doc/future-src.md

 ```

 Futures can be resolved at most once, so these methods do the same thing.
 (But
 this is not the case for signals.)
+Note that it is not a good idea for `once()`
+to optimize the no-keygate case, for two reasons.
+First, the user can change
+the behavior of an unspecified (undefined) keygate; and second, the result
+should always be different from the receiver so that calling `detach` on it
+won't disrupt the receiver's derivative status.

 ```js
 methods.once = function (keygate, callback, id) {